Mecca Entry Requirements

 Tobacco

-200 cigarettes or 500g of other tobacco products
+200 cigarettes OR 500 grams of tobacco products

 Currency